2026 Bike & BargeReady to Book

 Meals: B,D

-On the Lot river, flat-bottomed boats called “gabares” used to transport charcoal to Bordeaux.
+Start today along the river Dourdou de Conques, which brings you back along the Lot river.
+On the Lot, flat-bottomed boats called “gabares” used to transport charcoal to Bordeaux.
 The river is the connecting thread of this stage, leading you up to Livinhac-le-Haut.
-You will then leave it behind to reach the pretty town of Figeac, by the Célé river.
-This is the home town of Champollion (the 'Father of Egyptology' who first deciphered hieroglyphics) and a very important pilgrimage connecting point.
-430m/1410ft ascent, 740m/2427ft descent
+You then leave it behind to reach the pretty town of Figeac, by the Célé river.
+This is the home town of Champollion, the 'Father of Egyptology' who first deciphered hieroglyphics, and a very important pilgrimage connecting point.
+Cumulative: 716m/2349ft ascent, 1028m/3372ft descent

 Meals: B

-The route winds along the Célé Valley past several Quercy-like villages: Espagnac and its lovely 13th century church, Saint Sulpice and its troglodyte houses, Marcilhac and the ruins of its Benedictine abbey church, then Sauliac and Cabrerets.
-In Conduché, you will find the Lot river again and discover the gorgeous village of Saint-Cirq-Lapopie, perched on a rocky spur and your hotel nearby in Bouzies.
-80m/262ft ascent, 150m/492ft descent
+Today's route winds through the Célé valley.
+You will follow the road that winds alongside the river and pass typical Quercy villages including Espagnac and its lovely 13th century church, Saint Sulpice and its troglodyte houses, Marcilhac and the ruins of its Benedictine abbey church, then Sauliac and Cabrerets with its prehistoric cave of Peche Merle.
+A few kilometres later, in Conduché, you will find the Lot river again and then soon cross the bridge to reach Bouziès, where you stay tonight.
+Cumulative: 730m/2395ft ascent, 790m/2592ft descent

 Meals: B,D